christianwach/civicrm-acf-integration/readme.txt

 The following are the Contact Fields and the kind of ACF Field needed to map them to CiviCRM:

-* Prefix & Suffix — ACF Select
+* Prefix & Suffix - ACF Select
-* First Name, Middle Name, Last Name — ACF Text
+* First Name, Middle Name, Last Name - ACF Text
-* Email — ACF Email
+* Email - ACF Email
-* Website — ACF Link
+* Website - ACF Link
 * Address - ACF Google Map (only available in ACF Pro)
-* Gender — ACF Radio Button
+* Gender - ACF Radio Button
 * Date of Birth & Date of Death - ACF Date Picker
 * Deceased - ACF True/False
 * Job Title, Source & Nickname - ACF Text
-* Employer - ACF CiviCRM Contact (see "Custom ACF Fields" below)
+* Employer - ACF CiviCRM Contact Reference (see "Custom ACF Fields" below)
 * Phone - ACF CiviCRM Phone (see "Custom ACF Fields" below)
 * Instant Messenger - ACF CiviCRM Instant Messenger (see "Custom ACF Fields" below)
-* Contact Image — ACF Image
+* Contact Image - ACF Image

 When you select a Field Type for an ACF Field, the "CiviCRM Field" dropdown in the ACF Field's Settings will only show you those CiviCRM Contact Fields which can be mapped to this type of ACF Field.